vimalchetu/java-sdk/README.md

      8. invokeReturnUnlinkedRequest     <br/><br/>

 <h2>1.1 invokeVerifyRequest(..) </h2><br/>
-The method is responsible for the invocation of verify operation on the REST server.<br/>
+The method is responsible for the invocation of verify operation on the Velocity REST server.<br/>
-The Signature for this method is defined below : <br/>
+The signature for this method is defined below : <br/>
-<b> public VelocityResponse invokeVerifyRequest(AuthorizeTransaction authorizeTransaction) throws VelocityGenericException, VelocityIllegalArgument, VelocityNotFound, VelocityRestInvokeException</b>
+<b> public VelocityResponse invokeVerifyRequest(AuthorizeTransaction authorizeTransaction) throws VelocityGenericException, VelocityIllegalArgument, VelocityNotFound, VelocityRestInvokeException</b><br/>

+<b>authorizeTrsansaction -<b> Stores the argument values for the type AuthorizeTransaction <br/>

+<b>ReturnType -<b> VelocityResponse <br/>